-In December 2019, the Company entered into an asset purchase agreement (the "Lindstrom APA") with Dr. Lindstrom, a member of its Board of Directors.
-Pursuant to the terms of the Lindstrom APA, the Company acquired certain intellectual property and related rights from Dr. Lindstrom to develop, formulate, make, sell, and sub-license an ophthalmic injectable product (the "Lindstrom Product").
+In December 2019, the Company entered into an asset purchase agreement (the "Lindstrom APA") with Mr. Lindstrom.
+Pursuant to the terms of the Lindstrom APA, the Company acquired certain intellectual property and related rights from Mr. Lindstrom to develop, formulate, make, sell, and sublicense an ophthalmic injectable product (the "Lindstrom Product").

-Under the terms of the Lindstrom APA, the Company is required to make royalty payments to Dr. Lindstrom ranging from 2% to 3% of net sales, dependent upon the final formulation and patent protection of the Lindstrom Product sold.
-In addition, the Company is required to make certain milestone payments to Dr. Lindstrom including an initial payment of \$33,000 upon execution of the Lindstrom APA.
-Dr. Lindstrom was paid \$32,000 and \$28,000 in cash during the years ended December 31, 2022 and 2021, respectively, and was due \$9,000 and \$8,000 at December 31, 2022 and 2021, respectively.
-The Company incurred \$33,000 and \$29,000 of royalty expenses related to the Lindstrom APA during the years ended December 31, 2022 and 2021, respectively.
+Under the terms of the Lindstrom APA, the Company is required to make royalty payments to Mr. Lindstrom ranging from 2% to 3% of net sales, dependent upon the final formulation and patent protection of the Lindstrom Product sold.
+In addition, the Company is required to make certain milestone payments to Mr. Lindstrom including an initial payment of \$33,000 upon execution of the Lindstrom APA.
+Mr. Lindstrom was paid \$35,000 and \$32,000 in cash during the years ended December 31, 2023 and 2022, respectively, and was due an additional \$6,000 and \$9,000 at December 31, 2023 and 2022, respectively.
+The Company incurred \$32,000 and \$33,000 for royalty expenses related to the Lindstrom APA during the years ended December 31, 2023 and 2022, respectively, which are included in selling, general and administrative expenses.